 Brain Research Institute

-Morphological, behavioural and electrophysiological studies of nerve fiber regeneration and plasticity after spinal cord and brain injury.
-Molecular and biochemical analysis of the myelin-associated inhibitory protein Nogo (NI-220) and the related protein family (Nerve outgrowth, regeneration, plasticity, spinal cord and brain injury, myelin, neurite growth inhibitory activity).
+Morphological, behavioral and electrophysiological studies of nerve fiber regeneration and plasticity after spinal cord and brain injury.
+Molecular and biochemical analysis of the myelin-associated inhibitory protein Nogo (NI-220) and the related protein family (nerve outgrowth, regeneration, plasticity, spinal cord and brain injury, myelin, neurite growth inhibitory activity).

-1 professor, 1 scientific coordinator, 1 secretary, 1 senior research fellow, 1 postdoctoral fellow, 3 MD-PhD students, 16 PhD students, 6 technicians, 4 Master students
+1 professor, 2 scientific coordinators, 1 secretary, 1 postdoctoral fellow, 2 MD-PhD students, 9 PhD students, 4 technicians, 4 Master students

-In vivo studies in animal models of spinal cord and brain injury on regeneration and plasticity after treatment with inhibitor-neutralising antibodies or training looking at different fiber tracts and at the formation of functional synapses.
+In vivo studies in animal models of spinal cord and brain injury on regeneration and plasticity after treatment with inhibitor-neutralizing antibodies or training looking at different fiber tracts and at the formation of functional synapses.
 In situ and immunohistochemistry to elucidate the tissue distribution of the Nogo proteins.
-Characterisation of signalling partners for the Nogo proteins.
+Characterization of signaling partners for the Nogo proteins.
 Analysis of new additional functions for Nogo during development and in the adult nervous system.

-Animal surgery, animal behaviour, axonal tracing, in situ hybridization, immunohistochemistry, electron microscopy, electrophysiology and behavior.
+Animal surgery, animal behavior, axonal tracing, in situ hybridization, immunohistochemistry, electron microscopy, electrophysiology and behavior.
 Protein purification and characterization.
 Current molecular biological techniques.

 Swiss National Science Foundation, Christopher and Dana Reeve Foundation (CDRF), EU FP7 PLASTICISE, EU FP7 Spinal Cord Repair, EU FP7 ARISE, EU FP7 AXREGEN, Internationale Stiftung für Forschung in Paraplegie (IRP)